LCAV/dsp-labs/docs/chapters/1/overview_installation/2/software/sw4stm32.md

 _Note: the instructions were tested using MacOS Sierra, Version 10.12.6 on February 7, 2018.
 There is also a requirement for (at least) Xcode 7; we tested with Xcode 8.3.3._

-If you face any complications, please refer to the [official instructions](http://www.openstm32.org/Installing%2BSystem%2BWorkbench%2Bfor%2BSTM32%2Bwith%2Binstaller) (MacOS installation instructions are at the bottom) and/or to the forums.
+If you face any complications, please refer to the [official instructions](http://www.openstm32.org/Installing%2BSystem%2BWorkbench%2Bfor%2BSTM32%2Bwith%2Binstaller) (MacOS installation instructions are at the bottom) and/or to the forums (you need to be logged in to see the instructions).
 Below we provide the instructions that worked for our system setup.

 1. From a terminal, navigate to the directory where the downloaded RUN and checksum files are located.
 Check the permissions with the following command:
 ```bash